pjotrp/gnu-install-bin/README.md

 There are three strategies for patching binary files.

+### Fixed strategy

+The first and, arguably, most safe strategy is *fixed* where all GNU path references are patched with the exact same length.
+Example:

+Found @512:     /gnu/store/qv7bk62c22ms9i11dhfl71hnivyc82k2-glibc-2.22
+Replace with    /gnu/tmp/hello/glibc-2.22-qv7bk62c22ms9i11dhfl71hnivyc

+You can see we swap the hash position and start 'eating' the path from the end all the way down.
+The upside is that this should work across almost all files, unless the path is stored in unicode or scrambled in some way.
+The downside of the fixed strategy is that a prefix can not grow beyond the size of the one in the store.
+Also every store path may look a bit different between installs.

 ### Fit strategy

-The universal one is *fit* which replaces guix paths with an alternative.
+The second strategy is *fit* which replaces guix paths with an alternative.
 Example

 Found @512:     /gnu/store/qv7bk62c22ms9i11dhfl71hnivyc82k2-glibc-2.22